FAQ

 NOTE: Rental Houses receive a limited 1-year warranty against manufacturing defects in materials, workmanship and color stability.

-Chimera makes it easy to order the replacement parts you need.
-If you need a replacement part or additional information, don’t hesitate to contact us.
-Chimera stands by our products, we have replacement parts available for the majority of our products.
-Please call 888-444-1812 and our support team will be more than happen to assist you.
-You can also browse the accessories tab on our website and navigate to parts.
+We stand by our products and have replacement parts available for items currently in production and a limited supply of parts for discontinued items.
+Please call 888-444-1812 and our support team will be more than happy to assist you.
+You can also browse the REPLACEMENT PARTS tab on our website.

 It’s easy to clean your Chimera Lightbank and extend its life.
 Just hand wash with cold water, a sponge and mild soap, then rinse thoroughly.
 Do not machine wash.
 To dry, assemble the Lightbank onto a Speed Ring and completely air dry.